worldline/sips-sdk-java/README.md

 ```

 The `initializationResponse` you'll receive from the server contains all information needed to continue
 handling your transaction.
-If you're initialization was successful, your response will contain a
+If your initialization was successful, your response will contain a
 `RedirectionStatusCode.TRANSACTION_INITIALIZED`.

 ### Making the payment